 Loaner laptops are available for Middle and Upper School students on a limited basis.

 Technology support is available to all students, but support to personally owned devices in Upper School is limited to connectivity, software troubleshooting, and hardware diagnostics.

 Questions?
 Please contact Don Stalls, Director of Innovation and Technology.

-The Episcopal Collegiate Community Handbook contains a wealth of information, and will answer many questions families may have about school policies and procedures.
-Information about dress codes, behavioral expectations, etc. are all contained in the handbooks.
+The Episcopal Collegiate Community Handbooks contain a wealth of information and will answer many questions families may have regarding topics such as school policies and procedures, information about dress codes, and behavioral expectations.
+Please see your division specific handbook linked below:

 All students are provided supplies in the Lower School.
 There is no need to purchase additional supplies.
 We will make sure students have their own supplies rather than sharing with classmates as they have in the past.
 Students in fourth and fifth grades are allowed to decorate their lockers, so those materials may be purchased if desired.